devcybiko/gregsmithwiki/content/computing/classicdebugging.md

 1. Computers don't lie.
 	2. If it says something's broken - it's broken
+2. If you keep getting the same error despite the fact that you made a change,
-2. Print out values
+3. Print out values
-3. Print out data types of values
+4. Print out data types of values
-4. Insert a debug line at the start and end of a function
+5. Insert a debug line at the start and end of a function
-5. Insert an obviously wrong line of code - maybe we're not even getting here.
+6. Insert an obviously wrong line of code - maybe we're not even getting here.
-6. Browsers
+7. Browsers
 	1. Always run with the Debugger and with Network/Disable-Caching
-7. Make sure the HTML ids match the JQuery ID
+8. Make sure the HTML ids match the JQuery ID
-8. Give the computer what it wants
+9. Give the computer what it wants
 	8. File not found?
 Give it the file.
 	9. NaN? - Find out what value is not a number and give it a number.
 	10. Division by zero? - find out what variable is zero and give it a value.
-9. If something suddenly stops working - what changed?
+10. If something suddenly stops working - what changed?
 	1. Always look at the acute errors
+11. Stay focused - fix one thing at a time.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjE0MTAyOTIyMiwtOTAxMzExNzYwLDE0OT
-U1MTgyNzEsLTE0NDcwMjA0MTUsMTgwNTYxNjM1OF19
+eyJoaXN0b3J5IjpbOTE2NTY0NzAxLDIxNDEwMjkyMjIsLTkwMT
+MxMTc2MCwxNDk1NTE4MjcxLC0xNDQ3MDIwNDE1LDE4MDU2MTYz
+NThdfQ==
 -->